mmusau99/phase-0-tracks/web_dev/jquery/notes.md

 * #5.
 If I run into specific problems I'll search for desired solutions.

 * I found using a mixture of strategies worked for me.
 I first watched a beginner tutorial on jquery.
 I then had to figure out how to initialize jquery within my file, so i took that time to look up documentation on W3schools.
-Then i created a test index file and start playing around with jquery methods and functions..
+Then i created a test index file and start playing around with jquery methods and functions.
+I then tried looking for a snippet to auto_fill known jquery libaries and got lost for quite some time.
+For the most part I was practicing animations utilizing jquery.